whncode/CanvasAPI-task-dancefloor/README.md

 ![Example](examples/canvas_api_dancefloor.png)

 ## Requirements:
+1. Please use native Canvas API without wrappers or libs

-The flow of app initialization and view rendering should be as follow:
+2. The flow of app initialization and view rendering should be as follow:
     -> App bootstraping
       -> Async operation to fetch the state (eg. You can simulate API call to recreate canvas with config) -> UI and Canvas